xurble/FeedThing/README.md

 I have that set up as a cron job every five minutes.
 This was a cheesy way to work around the severe lameness of my last hosting, but its working well enough that I still do it that way.
 Celery beat would work too.

-User management is not done yet.
-Make yourself a login using `manage.py createsuperuser`
+Make yourself the first login using `manage.py createsuperuser`

 And that's it.